-A concise and factual abstract (250-500 words) should state briefly the purpose of the research, the principal results and major conclusions.
+A concise and factual abstract (250-500 words) should briefly state the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
-For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
+For this reason, references are generally avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
 Authors submitting abstracts and presenting papers are responsible for any conflict of interest and/or plagiarism.

 Fulltext Submission (not compulsory) & Guidelines